lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/2_css/README.md

 ##### Part 3 - Chrome Inspector

 * Check out [www.example.com](http://www.example.com/)
-* Open up the inspector. `Do this by right clicking on the page and clicking on inspector`
+* Open up the inspector. `Do this by right clicking on the page and clicking on inspect`
 * Hover over all the layers of the various elements and check out the box model
+* Check out the example in the folder under `inspector.png`
+* You can also use the inspector to play around with styling the page.
+* All edits you make in the styles portion of the inspector will be gone on refresh

 ***Five Min Exercise***